Bridging Composite and Real: Towards End-to-end Deep Image Matting: Introduction

 where $i$ denotes the pixel index.
 It is a typical ill-posed problem to estimate \textbf{F}, \textbf{B}, and $\alpha$ given \textbf{I} from Eq.~\eqref{equa:blending} due to the under-determined nature.
-To address this issue, previous matting methods adopt extra user input such as trimap~\cite{xu2017deep} and scribbles~\cite{levin2007closed} as priors to decrease the degree of unknown.
-Based on sampling neighboring known pixels~\cite{wang2007optimized, ruzon2000alpha,wang2005iterative} or defining an affinity matrix~\cite{zheng2008fuzzymatte}, the known alpha values ($i.e.$, foreground or background) are propagated to the unknown pixels.
-Usually, some edge-aware smoothness constraints are used to make the problem tractable~\cite{levin2007closed}.
+To relieve the burden, previous matting methods adopt extra user inputs such as trimaps~\citep{xu2017deep} and scribbles~\citep{levin2007closed} as priors to decrease the degree of unknown.
+Based on sampling neighboring known pixels~\citep{wang2007optimized,ruzon2000alpha,wang2005iterative} or defining an affinity matrix~\citep{zheng2008fuzzymatte}, the known alpha values ($i.e.$, foreground or background) are propagated to the unknown pixels.
+Usually, some edge-aware smoothness constraints are used to make the problem tractable~\citep{levin2007closed}.
 However, either the sampling or calculating affinity matrix is based on low-level color or structural features, which is not so discriminative at indistinct transition areas or fine edges.
-Consequently, their performance is sensitive to the size of unknown areas and may suffer from fuzzy boundaries and color blending.
-To address this issue, deep convolutional neural network (CNN)-based matting methods have been proposed to leverage its strong representative ability and the learned discriminative features \cite{xu2017deep,chen2018semantic,zhang2019late,Qiao_2020_CVPR,liu2020boosting}.
-Although CNN-based methods can achieve good matting results, the prerequisite trimap or scribbles make them unlikely to be used in automatic applications such as the augmented reality of live streaming and film production.
-For animal images, the issue becomes even worse since it may take great effort to indicate the transition areas regarding their furry nature and occlusions by the living environment, e.g., grassland and trees, in consideration of their protective coloration.
+Consequently, their performance are sensitive to the size of unknown areas and may suffer from fuzzy boundaries and color blending.
+To address this issue, deep convolutional neural network (CNN)-based matting methods have been proposed\citep{xu2017deep,chen2018semantic,zhang2019late,Qiao_2020_CVPR,liu2020boosting,mgmatting} to leverage their strong representative abilities to learn discriminative features~\citep{zhang2020empowering}.
+Although CNN-based methods can achieve good matting results, the prerequisite trimaps or scribbles make them unlikely to be used in automatic applications such as the augmented reality of live streaming and film production.